-Scientists aren’t sure exactly why it happens and it’s tough to predict, so “the best course of action is to keep an eye and an ear on your food when microwaving,” she says.
-According to the United States Department of Agriculture (USDA), no-go microwave noshes include hot dogs and carrots, and National Public Radio count kale and spinach among their offenders.
+Scientists aren't sure exactly why it happens and it's tough to predict, so "the best course of action is to keep an eye and an ear on your food when microwaving," she says.
+According to the United States Department of Agriculture (USDA), no-go microwave noshes include hot dogs and carrots, and NPR counts kale and spinach as offenders, too.

 Mistake: Microwaving something that might explode.

 Beyond the spark risk, steer clear of blasting anything with the capacity to combust, or to explode.
 "Some foods are simply not suitable for microwave cooking," Lasagna says.
 "The first that comes to mind is shell eggs.
 Shell eggs for hard-boiled eggs should be made on the stovetop since there is a chance of them blowing up in the microwave.
 Better safe than sorry!"